-Follow the below steps, after performing the restore operation on the Specific License Reservation enabled Unified Communications Manager.
+Follow the below steps, after performing the restore operation on the Specific License Reservation or the Permanent License Reservation enabled Unified Communications Manager.

-Table 90: Disaster Recovery System for License Reservation
+Table 91: Disaster Recovery System for License Reservation

+State after Restore Product on CSSM Solution

+UNREGISTERED Yes Contact Cisco to remove the product from CSSM and do register from the product.

+No Nothing required

-State after Restore Product on CSSM Solution UNREGISTERED Yes Contact Cisco to remove the product from CSSM and do register from the product.
-No Nothing required RESERVATION IN PROGRESS Yes Do either of the below procedures: Procedure-1: 1.
-Get the authorization code for the produ from CSSM.
-2. Run the below CLI by giving the authorization code license smart reservation return-authorization "authorization-code".
-Procedure-2: 1.
-Contact Cisco to remove the product fro CSSM.
+State afte er Restore Product on CSSM Solution RESERV ATION IN PROGRESS Yes Do either of the below procedures: Procedure-1: 1.
+Get the authorization code for the product from CSSM.
+2. Run the below CLI by giving the authorization code license smart reservation return-authorization " <authorization-code>".</authorization-code> Procedure-2: Contact Cisco to remove the product from CSSM.
 No Execute the CLI from the product license smart reservation cancel.
-REGISTERED Yes Execute the below CLI license smart reservation return from the product.
+LICENS!
+REGIST!
+ERED - SPECIFIC E RESERVATION or ERED - UNIVERSAL E RESERVATION Yes Execute the below CLI license smart reservation return from the product.
 A reservation return code will be printed on the console.
+Note Smart Agent may reflect the status as Universal License 2.
 Enter the reservation return code on CSSM to remove the product.
+Reservation but is for Permanent Licenses Reservation feature.
 No Execute the CLI from the product license smart reservation return.